SS Gulflight: World War I controversy

 Ralph Smith, previously first officer, was now invited to inspect the ship, which was examined by divers and had a large hole in the starboard bow.
 Smith and the first engineer remained with Gulflight while the remainder of the crew were evacuated to Penzance.

 Of the 38 crew, there were three fatalities.
 The captain had suffered a heart attack and two crew members were reported lost when they jumped overboard after the torpedo hit.
-She was the first American ship to be torpedoed during World War I, although another ship, the Cushing, had been bombed shortly before, again by mistake because no American markings could be seen from what was then a somewhat novel air attack.
+She was the first American ship to be torpedoed during World War I, although another ship, Cushing, had been bombed shortly before, again by mistake because no American markings could be seen from what was then a somewhat novel air attack.

 The German government apologized for attacking Gulflight, but refused to change its strategy of unrestricted submarine warfare.
 A report by the British admiralty into the attack concluded that the German commander had behaved properly according to "Cruiser rules" defined in international law.
 A merchant ship under escort by military vessels forfeited any right to be warned before being attacked, so the patrol ships had made Gulflight a legitimate target by taking her under escort.
 As an American ship, the submarine would not have attacked had he seen her nationality, but apart from an ordinary flag Gulflight was not carrying any additional markings painted on the hull to make clear her nationality, which other ships were then doing.
 The report also suggested that the tanker being stopped and then slowed down by the accompanying patrol had made her an accessible target.
 The Admiralty report was not published at the time and official comment did not explain the circumstances.